GovReady/govready-q/README.md

 		"auth": { "user": "...", "pw": "..." }
 	}

-* `"type": "local"` to load modules from a directory on the local file system.
-Specify a relative or absolute path in `path`.
+Use `"type": "local"` to load modules from a directory on the local file system.
+Specify a relative (to working directory when the Django site is launched) or absolute path in `path`.

 There are two ways to pull modules from Github:

-* `"type": "git"`, where you specify the `https:...` or `git@...` URL of a git repository in the `url` field and, optionally, a branch name.
+Use `"type": "git"`, where you specify the `https:...` or `git@...` URL of a git repository in the `url` field and, optionally, a branch name.
 If the repository requires authentication, you can put an SSH private key such as a [Github deploy key](https://developer.github.com/guides/managing-deploy-keys/) in the `ssh_key` field (paste the whole key using `\n` for newlines, not a filename; `cat .ssh/id_rsa | jq -Rs` will help you turn the SSH key into a JSON string).

-* `"type": "github"`, which uses the Github API and user credentials such as a Github username and a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Use `"type": "github"`, which uses the Github API and user credentials such as a Github username and a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 Since the `github` method requires user credentials, it should be avoided for production deployments in favor of the `git` method with a deploy key if necessary.

 Both git methods have an optional `path` field which lets you choose a directory _within_ the git repository to scan for module YAML files.

 After making changes to Module Sources, run `python3 manage.py load_modules` to pull the modules from the sources into the database.

+## Granting Access to Private Modules

+"Private Modules" are project modules with `access: private` specified in its YAML file.
+See [Schema.md](Schema.md) for details on setting the `access` flag in the YAML file.

+These modules are removed from the page that starts a new assessment, preventing users from starting new assessments marked as hidden.
+(If a user has already started an assessment, making it private does not prevent them from accessing and continuing their in-progress work.)

+To grant an Organization's users access to a private module, so that they can see it and start it on the new assessment page, use the Django admin site to edit the Organization.
+Add the module's full ID to the allowed modules field (which is a list of module IDs separated by newlines).
+The full ID includes the module's namespace, any subdirectories it is contained in within its source, and then the module's ID.

+Example: A Module Source binds the namespace `mymodules` to a Github repository using `"path": "modules"` in the Spec string.
+The repository contains a module YAML file at `modules/fisma/project.yaml`.
+This module's full ID to be listed in the allowed modules field is `mymodules/fisma/project`.

 # Testing and Generating Screenshots